Metalic and horrible sound quality when call are made through 3G network / Replicant 4.2 & 6.0 on I9300

 It confirms that calls passing trough 3G have an issue, is there a way to disable this function somewhere in advanced settings?
 I need to keep 3G as 2G is too slow when I am using the phone for mobile data. (and switching to 2G is not an option when someone is calling me I don't have time to do it)

-#1 Updated by Laura Arjona Reina 12 months ago
+#1 Updated by Laura Arjona Reina over 1 year ago

 Hi, I'm experiencing the same issue in my Replicant 4.2.2 (same phone model, GT-i9300).
 I was going to try to update to 6.0 to see if the issue was gone, but now I'll stay in 4.2.2 since, if I did understand well, the issue is present in 6.0 too.